It's the last day for these savings

 Consider a Master's Degree (Optional but Beneficial)

 While not always required, a master’s degree in engineering or a related field can be advantageous.
 Advanced degrees often focus on specialized areas - reliability engineering, systems engineering, or quality assurance.
-Coursework in reliability engineering, statistics, quality control, failure analysis, and maintenance engineering is particularly beneficial, as understanding these areas is momentous for performing the duties of a reliability engineer effectively.
+Coursework in reliability engineering, statistics, quality control, failure analysis, and maintenance engineering is particularly beneficial, as understanding these areas is momentous for performing the duties of a engineer effectively.

 Professional Certifications